Measurement of high-mass $t\bar{t}\ell^{+}\ell^{-}$ production and lepton flavour universality-inspired effective field theory interpretations at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

 Furthermore, some of the most intriguing evidence for new physics has come from anomalies observed in lepton flavour universality (LFU) tests in $B$-hadron decays into a $D^*$ and lepton-neutrino pair~\cite{BaBar:2012obs,BaBar:2013mob,Belle:2015qfa,Belle:2016dyj,Belle:2017ilt,Belle:2019rba,LHCb:2023zxo,LHCb:2023uiv}.
 These measurements have highlighted the importance of probing LFU in general, and there is a commonality in couplings which means anomalies in the $B$-sector could also be manifest in the top quark sector~\cite{Bissmann:2020mfi,Fuentes-Martin:2020lea,Grunwald:2023nli,Bartocci:2023nvp,Grunwald:2023nli,Allwicher:2023shc,Atkinson:2024hqp}.

 Therefore, the target of this analysis is to make dedicated measurements of \ttll, $(\ell=e,\mu)$, with a focus on the high dilepton invariant mass region.
 This is achieved by selecting events with three isolated leptons with additional requirements on jet activity to provide a region pure in \ttll production.
+The three-lepton selection provides a balance between high purity, worsened with a two-lepton selection, and reasonable data statistics, worsened by a four-lepton selection.
 Many aspects of the analysis are built upon the previous ATLAS measurement of \ttZ production~\cite{TOPQ-2020-20} with several extensions to deal with the relatively larger background contributions away from the $Z$ boson mass peak.
 Measurements of the \ttll signal strength, $\mu(\ttll) = \sigma(\textrm{obs})/\sigma(\textrm{SM})$, and cross-section upper limits are made inclusively in lepton flavour and separately for electrons and muons.
 These measurements are used to search for new physics entering via four-fermion top quark--lepton EFT operators in the SMEFT~\cite{Brivio:2020onw} formalism, with the \texttt{top} flavour assumptions.
 The relevant operators, considering only those of dimension-6, are shown in Table~\ref{tab:smeft-operators} and the effect of these operators is parameterised as a function of their corresponding Wilson Coefficients (WCs) assuming a mass scale, $\Lambda = 1\ \tev$, that characterizes the beyond the SM dynamics.
 The operators, and WCs, can be treated as flavour-inclusive (no differentiation between lepton flavours), or flavour-split (with individual operators per lepton flavour).
 Both interpretations are considered in this measurement.
 Additionally, to probe any possible LFU violation that could be present, an analysis of the flavour-relative WCs, the difference between the flavour-split electron and muons WCs, is tested for the first time at the LHC.
-The final outcome is measurements of the relevant WCs in flavour-inclusive, flavour-split and flavour-relative scenarios looking for deviations from the SM and setting limits on possible new physics if compatible with the SM expectation.
+The final outcome is measurements of the relevant WCs in flavour-inclusive, flavour-split and flavour-relative scenarios looking for deviations from the SM and setting limits on possible new physics.

 The paper is structured as follows: Section~\ref{sec:detector} outlines the ATLAS detector, Section~\ref{sec:samples} provides an overview of the data and MC samples used in the measurements, and Section~\ref{sec:objects} details the object reconstruction and selection.
 Section~\ref{sec:analysisstrategy} describes the signal region definitions and provides a description of the strategy to estimate backgrounds, an overview of the systematic uncertainties is given in Section~\ref{sec:systematics}, the results are presented in Section~\ref{sec:result} and conclusions are given in Section~\ref{sec:conclusion}.